Technology15 min read

 Key Facts

-• CKA is a 2-hour performance-based exam where you complete live Kubernetes tasks rather than multiple-choice questions.
+• The CKA exam is a 2-hour performance-based assessment with 15-20 live Kubernetes command-line tasks (CNCF CKA page).

 Why Troubleshooting Decides CKA Outcomes